jeff-hykin/silver_spectacle/README.md

             silverSpectacle.cards[0].arguments // array of json values
-            silverSpectacle.interface          // dict of fuctions that create card elements silverSpectacle.libraries          // dict of libraries, like ChartJS that you can use
+            silverSpectacle.interface          // dict of fuctions that create card elements silverSpectacle.libraries          // dict of libraries, like ChartJS that you can use silverSpectacle.libraries.lodash   // if you like lodash, its available

             //
             // add your own card/interface